harxish/Collision-Avoidance-System/README.md

 src/detect.py   ->  Detect small objects by comparing with previous frames and also by removing False Positives.

+src/validation.py  ->  Used to find the predicted bbox iou with the truth.
+Run the file to look at the ground truth values.

 ---

 ### TODO :